agateau/blog/2013/10/29/my-stance-on-cla/index.md

 less demanding than FSF requirements to either assign your copyright to them, or place your contribution under the public domain (see [here][fsf1] and [here][fsf2])

+_Update: The FSF only asks you to assign copyright to them for projects they own.
+Many GNU projects are not owned by the FSF and thus do not have those requirements._

 [fsf1]: https://www.gnu.org/licenses/why-assign.en.html
 [fsf2]: http://www.gnu.org/prep/maintain/maintain.html#Legal-Matters